mui/toolpad/docs/data/toolpad/studio/components/text-field/text-field.md

 # Text Field

-<p class="description">Learn about the textfield component and its usage in Toolpad.</p>
+<p class="description">Learn about the textfield component and its usage in Toolpad Studio.</p>

 ## Demo